Q: The theme of Black History Month is ‘Proud To Be’. Can you share what this means to you?

 Q: Are there any cultural celebrations or traditions that you miss while in Oxford/ due to COVID restrictions?

-Throughout Black History Month, we will be celebrating the stories and experiences of Black and Brown Rhodes Scholars.
-Find out how the Rhodes Trust is examining its legacy and focusing on eliminating racism.
+Throughout Black History Month, we will be celebrating and sharing the stories and experiences of Black and Brown Rhodes Scholars.
+Find out about how the Rhodes Trust is examining its own legacy and focusing on eliminating racism.

 About The Rhodes Scholar Blog

 The Rhodes Scholar Blog features the excellent research from our Rhodes Scholars and their insights into important topical issues.
 If you would like to contribute, please contact email@example.com